 After a few strokes, try the thumbnail test.
 If your technique is correct it will soon be 'up to scratch'!

-Surfcasting weights have do two things:~
+Surfcasting weights have to do two things:~

 Torpedo-shaped leads like the one on the right have the aerodynamic qualities for long casting.

-If there's a tide running you'll need the wired version like the one on the left to hold it in place.
+If there's a tide running, you'll need the wired version like the one on the left to hold it in place.
 But if that's not an issue, the plain version will offer less air resistance and get you increased distance.

 The wired version is essential for uptide ledgering from a boat, where the tide would otherwise soon sweep the gear astern.

-Lure selection should be made on the basis of its similarity to the baitfish your intended quarry is likely to be searching for.
 Size - whatever you may have heard to the contrary - does matter.
 And maybe colour too.
 If you believe in the oft-quoted maxim, it's light-coloured lures for bright days, and dark ones for dull days.

 But all the stuff about lure fishing has been covered elsewhere - so click here for some great tips on fishing with lures ...